 Don’t miss out on this experience, the perfect plan to improve your level while you enjoy shooting in the land of the true bosses of Colombia.

 Upon arrival, we will pick you up at the José María Córdoba airport in Rionegro, which serves the city of Medellín.

 We assemble the bikes and make a welcome dinner, where we enjoy our gastronomy.
 Colombian cuisine is very diverse and varies according to the different regions of Colombia.
-During dinner, in addition to celebrating the great adventure that is about to begin, we will have a tour presentation where we present the details of your trip via a thorough tour presentation.
+During dinner, in addition to anticipating the great adventure that awaits, we will present the details of your trip via a thorough tour presentation.

-We ride towards the Alto de las Flores, well known because it was the origin of the Flower Fair in Medellín, we know a little about the silletera culture.
-We finished the ride in a beautiful hotel located in a nature reserve, there we showered and had lunch to enjoy Medellín in comfort.
+We ride towards the Alto de las Flores, well known because it was the origin of the Flower Fair in Medellín, and we will share with you our knowledge about the silletera culture.
+We will finish the ride in a beautiful hotel located in a nature reserve.
+There we will shower and enjoy a tasty dinner Medellín.

-On this day, we show you why Medellín was selected as the most innovative city in the world.
-From the hand of an expert, we will learn the history of Medellín and how we went from being the most violent city in the world to one of the cities with the greatest tourist projection and the best reception.
+On this day, we show you why Medellín was selected as the most innovative city in the world in 2013.
+Drawing on the firsthand knoledge of an expert, you will learn about the history of Medellín, and how we went from being the most violent city in the world to one of the cities with the welcoming cities in the world for tourists.
 We will visit the most important communes or “favelas” in the city, an example of transformation and social development.

 We end the day celebrating with a coffee or a beer in the oldest bar in the city.